-A proportional share of this payment (based on the number of units in the building divided by 1,100) shall be made upon issuance of the first construction document for each project building.
+proportional share of this payment (based on the number of units in the building divided by either 1,100 or 1,550) shall be made upon issuance of the first construction document for each project building.
 This amount shall be increased by consumer price index per year until the date of each payment.
-The fair share contribution, as documented by SFMTA8, shall not exceed this amount across all phases.
-Payment of the fair share contribution levels would mitigate the project's contribution to the cumulative impacts of the estimated transit delay added by full development of the proposed project options, City College facilities master plan and other nearby development.
+The fair share contribution, as documented by SFMTA?, shall not exceed this amount across all phases.
+Payment of the fair share contribution levels would mitigate the project's contribution to the cumulative impacts of the estimated transit delay added by full development of the proposed project options, City College facilities master plan, and other nearby development cumulative projects.

-If SFMTA adopts a strategy to reduce transit travel times along these routes that does not involve signal timing modifications or bus boarding islands, the project's fair share contribution shall remain the same, and may be used for other transit travel time saving strategies on these routes, as deemed desirable by SFMTA.
+If SFMTA adopts a strategy to reduce transit travel times to the K/T Third/Ingleside, 29 Sunset, and 43 Masonic along these routes that does not involve signal timing modifications or bus boarding islands, the project's fair share contribution shall remain the same, and may be used for other transit travel time saving strategies on these routes, as deemed desirable by the SFMTA.

 - Expansion of measures already included in the project's transportation demand management (TDM) Plan (e.g., increases in tailored transportation marketing services, additional bicycle parking, etc.).
 The project sponsor shall pay the full cost of implementation. - Measures identified in the City's TDM Program Standards Appendix A (as such appendix may be amended by the Planning Department from time to time) that have not yet been included in the project's TDM Plan.
 The project sponsor shall pay the full cost of implementation. - 3.
 Other measures not included in the City's TDM Program Standards Appendix A that the agencies agree are likely to reduce transit travel times.
-These other measures may include off site capital improvements such as, turn pockets, bus bulbs, queue jumps, turn restrictions, boarding islands, and/or transit signal priority projects.
+These other measures may include off-site capital improvements such as, turn pockets, bus bulbs, queue jumps, turn restrictions, boarding islands, and/or transit signal priority projects.
 The project sponsor shall pay their fair share, calculated as the project's percent contribution to the increase in transit travel time between baseline and cumulative conditions, of the selected measures.